kfinn/ezig/README.md

 ### No-prop templates

 To render a template with no props, make sure to include the line `<% _ = props; %>` somewhere in your template.

+## Future Work

+- UTF-8 support and test coverage.
+Currently UTF-8 mostly works by accident, but the parsing and escaping code isn't aware of it, so there are likely bugs.
+- Support for storing template data in separate files instead of compiling it into the binary, for a smaller binary size.
+- More safety for template names.
+Currently a template's name is just its relative path, with no escaping.